 While displaying a clear understanding of the threat anti-Communism posed, Milwaukee’s Jewish community had a particular animus reserved for Senator McCarthy and his brand of anti-Communism.
-To Jews in Milwaukee, Senator McCarthy and the anti-Communist movement not only threatened American civil liberties and democratic institutions, their perceived control of American politics risked allowing fascism and anti-Semitism to become normalized in the American political system.
-Unlike Roman Catholics, Milwaukee’s Jewish community vocally opposed the use loyalty oaths on the grounds they engaged civil liberties and individual freedom.
+To Jews in Milwaukee, Senator McCarthy and the anti-Communist movement not only threatened American civil liberties and democratic institutions, but their perceived control of American politics risked allowing fascism and anti-Semitism to become normalized in the American political system.
+Unlike Roman Catholics, Milwaukee’s Jewish community vocally opposed the use of loyalty oaths on the grounds they infringed upon civil liberties and individual freedom.
 To further stress the damage Senator McCarthy inflicted upon America’s political system, and highlight the un-American nature of the movement, the Wisconsin Jewish Chronicle sought to draw links between anti-Communist leaders and authoritarian leaders such as Joseph Stalin.

 The confluence in attitudes towards the anti-Communist movement of the 1950s between Jews and Catholics in Milwaukee also extended to how external factors drove the rhetoric.
 While papal teachings, in part, shaped Roman Catholics attitudes towards the anti-Communist movement, it must be recognized how significant the persecution faced by Catholics living in the Soviet sphere of influence drove the consistent anti-Communist rhetoric and discourse among Milwaukee’s Catholic population.
 The extensive coverage of Communist persecution served as an almost weekly reminder that if Communism was not opposed, persecution would soon befall American Roman Catholics.
 For Milwaukee’s Jewish population, the consistent framing of Senator McCarthy and anti-Communism in terms of Jewish experiences in Nazi Germany and the Holocaust reflects how external experiences shaped their attitude towards their elected Senator and the movement he led.